 Trackable/Measurable: When an action is taken, the specific ad, media, and channel can be known and therefore a marketing campaign can be optimized to keep running the ‘winners’ and cutting the ‘losers’ to increase ROI.

-Targeting: Direct response campaigns are centered around a narrow target audience which pertains to the advertiser’s specific niche or vertical.
+Targeting: Direct response campaigns are centered around a target audience.
 This allows for more immediate results from a campaign since the advertiser can craft a message in the ‘language’ which the targeted audience understands.

-A direct response agency plans, creates, and manages direct response campaigns for their clients!
+A direct response agency plans, creates, and manages direct response campaigns for their clients, essentially taking care of everything!
 Our agency Ice Cube Marketing falls in this category.
 With a singular focus, we have gotten so good at what we do that clients tend to see a positive ROI within 2months.
 Some of our results include: